flytbase/flytdocs/source/docs/FlytOS/Hardware_setup.rst

 Hardware Setup
 ==============

-Once you are through with :ref:`Flashing FlytOS Linux Image<FlytOS_linux_image>` and :ref:`FlytOS debian package<installing_flytos>`, you should go ahead with configuring Pixhawk with your Flight Computer.
+Once you are through with :ref:`flashing FlytOS Linux Image<FlytOS_linux_image>` and :ref:`installing FlytOS debian package<installing_flytos>`, you should go ahead with configuring Pixhawk with your Flight Computer.

 FlytPOD/PRO
 -----------